 14. It was noted that the Global Positioning System (GPS) consisted of a minimum of 24 satellites orbiting the Earth at an altitude of approximately 20,000 km.
 Each satellite transmitted a radio-wave signal to GPS receivers.
 By determining the time that the GPS signal reached a GPS receiver, one calculated the distance to the satellite in order to determine the exact position of the GPS receiver on Earth.
 Different errors in the determination of the distance between satellite and GPS receiver were introduced while the signal traversed the ionosphere and troposphere.
 The analysis of the satellite signal errors led to the determination of geophysical parameters such as the total electron content in the ionosphere or atmospheric water vapour distribution in the troposphere.
-The African Dual Frequency Global Positioning System Network (GPS-Africa) instrument array consisted of a number of different networks of GPS receivers: the International GPS Service (IGS), the Analyse multidisciplinaire de la mousson africaine (AMMA), the Scintillation Network Decision Aid (SCINDA) and AGREES.
+The African Dual Frequency Global Positioning System Network (GPS-Africa) instrument array Service (IGS), the Analyse multidisciplinaire de la mousson africaine (AMMA), the Scintillation Network Decision Aid (SCINDA) and AGREES.